leonp/leonp.github.io/_posts/2015-03-07-android-chrome-serif-huge.md

 ---
-title: Chrome for Android's default serif is too big (and it doesn't hyphenate)
+title: Chrome for Android's default serif is too big (and Chrome doesn't hyphenate)
 layout: post
 ---